 Now, this brings us to the next part, is it possible to ensure that your email ID is not sold?
 Well, this might not be possible in its entirety, yet you can always take some steps to reduce the possibilities.
 The best way to handle this is by buying a custom domain and using the same while signing up for services.
 Alternatively, you can also make use of disposable email services.

 Ever heard of catch-all address?
 Catchall address feature can be used to catch all the emails that are addressed to the domain but don’t essentially exist on the mail server.
 As part of the next step set up a filter with a certain rule.
 For instance, you can specify that “all emails starting with trap should go to the ‘Trap’ folder.”

-Additionally, you can also give out a custom email every-time you participate in a conference or a certain event.
+Additionally, you can also give out a custom email every time you participate in a conference or a certain event.
 You can add specific keywords like “trap” to the email id so that you can catch the source who is responsible for leaking it.
-With this in hand, you have a proof that emailers are illegally purchasing email id database.
+With this in hand, you have proof that emailers are illegally purchasing the email ID database.

 Thanks to the GPDR rules you can report a violation to the GPDR authorities.
 So now you have not only found out who is responsible for leaking your email ID, but you have also done your part by reporting a violation.